-Giuseppe Vasi regarded himself as first of all an architect, although he was not commissioned the design of any major building; his etchings are influenced by his interest in architecture: in this plate in particular he wanted to show all the details of Palazzo Altieri and to do this he disregarded the actual size of the streets and of Piazza del Ges¨, the small square in front of the building; the background of the plate shows the Quirinale hill which cannot be seen from the square.
-Palazzo Altieri is also shown in plate 39.
+Giuseppe Vasi regarded himself first of all as an architect, although he was not commissioned the design of any major buildings; his etchings are influenced by his interest in architecture: in this 1754 plate in particular he wanted to show all the details of Palazzo Altieri and to do this he disregarded the actual size of the streets and of Piazza del Ges¨, the small square in front of the building; the background of the plate shows the Quirinale Hill which cannot be seen from the square.

-The Altieri were a Roman family which owned several buildings in Rione Pigna, including those which were pulled down for the construction of il Ges¨.
+The Altieri owned several buildings in Rione Pigna, including those which were pulled down for the construction of il Ges¨ in the second half of the XVIth century.
 In 1643 Giambattista Altieri was appointed cardinal by Pope Urban VIII; he felt his house was not good enough for his new social role and in 1650 he commissioned Giovanni Antonio De Rossi the redesign of the family properties in Piazza del Ges¨; Berta, a widow who lived in a small house to the right of the entrance refused to leave and De Rossi found a way to incorporate her home into the design of the new palace (this explains the two small windows

 above the main ones).

-De Rossi built two major additions: one to the right of the original palace and the other behind it, but he retained as main fašade that of his earlier project; he also designed an elegant courtyard.
+De Rossi built two major additions: one to the right of the original palace and the other behind it, but he retained as main fašade that of his earlier project.

-Today a portion of Palazzo Altieri is owned by Associazione Bancaria Italiana: the following external link shows some of its decorated interior.
+Today a portion of Palazzo Altieri is owned by Associazione Bancaria Italiana: the following external link - it opens in a separate window - shows some of its decorated interior.

 Fountain making use of an ancient sarcophagus which once was in the courtyard of Palazzo Altieri and now is located in the street behind it; in addition to traditional subjects it shows two squirrels eating fruit

 (left) Renaissance relief at Palazzo Simonetti e Guerra; (right) a nearby "madonnella"